Lenard7/ARDUINO-UNO-atmel-atmega328p/README.md

 - tbd

 ## TODO
-- make all CMakeLists.txt files to work properly
+- make uploading to board to work properly
-- make build to pass
-- make simple example to work on atmel board
+- seperate code in different folders and make all CMakeLists.txt files to work properly